The science we build on

 Statistical patterns describe groups, not your specific relationship.
 The research is a map, not a forecast.

-A low Pulse does not mean you are doomed.
-It means there is something to talk about, with care.
+A low Pulse is not a verdict.
+It means there is something worth talking about, with care.

 Joel and her team explained roughly 45% of the variance in relationship quality from these five factors.
 That leaves 55% unexplained.
 Some of that is noise.
 Some is the part of human connection that no model has yet captured.